paulaemde/paulaemde.github.io/README.md

+# Welcome to your own domain, Paula

+This is a starter page.
+It is yours to make whatever you want of it.
+There is one email set up for this domain, [paula@paulaemde.com](mailto:paula@paulaemde.com), which fowards to your paulaemde@yahoo.com email.

+> All the info below shows you the basics of what this template looks like for various types of text, links, etc.
+>
+> You can also switch or modify your template.
+>
+> Have fun, my love!
+>
+> Love,
+> Erick

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/paulaemde/paulaemde.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.